brucmod/CDW/README.md

 # CDW K8's demo lab

-Welcome to the new and improved K8's/Ansible/PSO/PSO Explorer demo lab.
+### Welcome to the new and improved K8's/Ansible/PSO/PSO Explorer demo lab.

-In this Current version I have replace all the inner workings of the previous lab.
+### In this Current version I have replace all the inner workings of the previous lab.
-I have moved to a vagrant deployment model using virtual box running on Ubuntu 20.04 to enable the deployment of a Master and 3 worker node K8's cluster that also has access to the Pure CSI driver (PSO) to enable persistant storage (PVC)  as well as the Pure PSO explorer web app which gives the user a much easier way to understand all the storage/pods they have running in the wild.
+### I have moved to a vagrant deployment model using virtual box running on Ubuntu 20.04
+### to enable the deployment of a Master and 3 worker node K8's cluster
+### that also has access to the Pure CSI driver (PSO) to enable persistant storage (PVC)  as well as the Pure PSO explorer web app which gives the user a much easier way to understand all the storage/pods they have running in the wild.

-for those interested in the inner workings of Vagrant.
+### for those interested in the inner workings of Vagrant.
 I have listed below what the Vagrantfile actually does :

-The vagrant file will do the following:
+### The vagrant file will do the following:
-1. Provision all local VMs using VirtualBox
+### 1. Provision all local VMs using VirtualBox
-2. Patch the OS
+### 2. Patch the OS
-3. Install Docker
+### 3. Install Docker
-4. Install k8s control plane
+### 4. Install k8s control plane
-5. Initialize cluster with Flannel CIDR block & install Flannel
+### 5. Initialize cluster with Flannel CIDR block & install Flannel
-6. Join the nodes to the master
+### 6. Join the nodes to the master
-7. Create and copy the SSH key to all machines so you can SSH to any node from the Master.
+### 7. Create and copy the SSH key to all machines so you can SSH to any node from the Master.
 Add names & IPs to the local hosts file on each master and node.
 Create alias in vagrant home for kubectl...just use k
-8. Make required Ubuntu OS mods for the cluster to function properly using an install.sh script
+### 8. Make required Ubuntu OS mods for the cluster to function properly using an install.sh script

-Since this lab is designed to be portable, it can be run on an Ubuntu 20.04 installation (including ones that are running under a local Hypervisor (Fusion/Workstation/VBirtualbox, etc))
+### Since this lab is designed to be portable, it can be run on an Ubuntu 20.04 installation (including ones that are running under a local Hypervisor (Fusion/Workstation/VBirtualbox, etc))
-I have listed the steps below that need to be preinstalled before you can download this repo and run it locally
+### I have listed the steps below that need to be preinstalled before you can download this repo and run it locally

+When you want to play this  find the Vhd1purevm1  machine in the pure folder Right clik on the machine and choose manage snapshots

+From the snap shot menu, you can from three states BASE Ubuntu image  - you follow all the steps below  starting at 43 cdw_lab demo ready  - you can skip to line 51 cluster running - skip to line 78

 ## Dependencies